OctopusDeploy/blog/blog/2025-06/slack-argo-workflow/index.md

   name: system:auth-delegator
 subjects:
 - kind: ServiceAccount
-  name: promotion-template # Change to vault-auth is using vanilla Argo Workflows
+  name: cf-default-promotion-workflows-sa # Change to vault-auth is using vanilla Argo Workflows
   namespace: codefresh-gitops-runtime  # Change namespace to either your GitOps Runtime namespace or argo if you're using vanilla Argo Workflows
 ```